-Best MTB bottle cages 2024 – secure and easy to use cages for all your off-road rides
+Best MTB bottle cages 2024 – top-rated, secure and easy-to-use cages for off-road riding

-They might not seem like the sexiest components to think about, but the best MTB bottle cages do actually serve an important purpose.
-After all, you need to stay hydrated while whipping around the trails, and there’s nothing worse than reaching the bottom of a descent, only to find your best water bottle for MTB is no longer attached to your bike.
+While they're definitely not the most exciting components to think about, the best MTB bottle cages serve a very important purpose.
+After all, you need to stay hydrated while whipping around the trails, and there’s nothing worse than reaching the bottom of a descent, only to find your water bottle is no longer attached to your bike.

-They’ll not only keep your bottle secure, but they’ll also be easy to access while riding, and they won’t add a load of weight to your setup.
-And if you’re really lucky, they might even come with some added storage for other useful accessories.
+For MTB, the best cages not only keep your bottle secure, but they're also easy to access while riding, and they won’t add a load of weight to your setup.
+Certain models even come with some added storage for other useful accessories, such as tools, etc.

-Depending on your budget, there are bottle cages ranging from simple resin designs to futuristic carbon options.
-There are some that aren’t even a cage at all.
-Each option has been designed to hold your bottles firmly in place, but which ones are the best?
-Our expert testers have been putting them through their paces and our top choice is the Arundel Mandible, with the Bontrager Bat Cage our great value pick.
+Depending on your budget, there are bottle cages ranging from simple resin designs to futuristic carbon options and some that aren’t even a cage at all.
+Each option has been designed to hold your bottle firmly in place, but which ones are the best for the rigors of MTB?
+Our expert testers have put the models featured below through their paces to come up with this list.
+Whichever one you choose, every model here is most definitely a worthy investment

-Continue reading for our complete list of the best MTB bottle cages, or skip to the guide at the bottom for how to choose your bottle cage.
+Continue reading for our complete list of the best MTB bottle cages, or skip to the guide at the bottom for info on how to choose a bottle cage if you're unsure of what's involved.

 The quick list